 Amber Borowski Johnson

-Community Engagement ManagerGrowing up in the Canadian Rockies, Amber’s earliest memories were of riding chairlifts in subzero temperatures.
-Her first post-college gig was reporting Ski Utah's glorious snow totals on the radio as the "Craaaaazy Canuck” and she is thrilled to return to her radio roots at KPCW.
+Community Engagement ManagerAmber grew up in the Canadian Rockies, where her earliest memories involve riding chairlifts in subzero temperatures.
+After graduating from BYU, her first job was reporting Ski Utah's epic snow totals on the radio as the "Craaaaazy Canuck."
+As an NPR nerd, she is excited to return to her radio roots as one of the voices behind KPCW's new show, The Community Campfire.

-She spent the last 20 years building Colorado’s first and largest online community for moms where she won the Colorado Associated Press Editors and Reporters Association "Online General Excellence" award.
-She is a former Denver Post columnist, publicist in the tourism and non-profit industries and a longtime adventure travel writer.
-She is most passionate about community building, storytelling and positivity emanating.
+Amber spent 20 years building Colorado's first and largest online community for moms, earning the Colorado Associated Press Editors and Reporters Association "Online General Excellence" award.
+She's also a former Denver Post columnist, a publicist in the tourism and non-profit sectors and a seasoned adventure travel writer.
+Her true passions lie in community building, storytelling and positivity emanating.

 Amber has two fantastic young adults, two bonus exchange students and is happily married to a man obsessed with growing The Great Pumpkin.